 Justin Devillier’s La Petite Grocery is an Uptown gem in New Orleans, Louisiana.
 The restaurant is great for a business lunch because of the delicious food options and refined atmosphere.

 The blue crab beignets are a must-try, as they are famous for a reason.
 The dish consists of fried balls of dough filled with crab meat and served with a remoulade sauce.
 They are crispy on the outside and fluffy on the inside, and the crabmeat is succulent and flavourful.
 The beignets are a great way to start your meal, but they are also filling enough to be eaten as a main course.
+You might also want to try out their Turtle Bolognese that features tagliatelle, sherry, parsley & fried soft boiled egg!

 La Petite Grocery is definitely worth a visit if you’re ever in New Orleans.